Frequently Asked Questions

 Q: Do I need to be employed to attend classes?

-A: Yes, You have to be working for a Licensed Electrician
+A: Yes, You have to be working for a Licensed Master Electrician

-Q: How many nights a week to I have to attend?
+Q: How many nights a week do I have to attend?

 A: Our program requires you to attend 1 night a week for 4 hours.